cancer-genomics/reproduce_brain_wflow/README.md

 ---
 title: "Detection of brain cancer using genome-wide cell-free DNA fragmentation profiles and repeat landscapes"
 author: ""
-date: "09 September, 2024"
+date: "25 May, 2025"
 output:
   html_document:
     keep_md: yes
 ---

-The current repository contains the analysis source code for the manuscript on brain cancer detection using genome-wide cell-free DNA by Mathios et al. It is structured following the workflowr framework, where it can be built to generate report pages including all the figures and code.
+The current repository contains the analysis source code for the manuscript on brain cancer detection using genome-wide cell-free DNA by Mathios et al (PMID:40299319).
+It is structured following the workflowr framework, where it can be built to generate report pages including all the figures and code.

 Here is an overview of the directory structure: